KotlinWang/wzj/_pages/about.md

 </div>

 # 🎖 Honors and Awards
+- *2024.10*, The 2024 National Scholarship for Graduate Student.

 # 💬 Invited Talks
 - *2021.04*, Automatic Recognition of the Lighting Whistler waves from the Wave Data of SCM Boarded on ZH-1 satellite. **EGU21**.